 Jon Stewart is famous for many things – "The Daily Show," hosting the Oscars, dancing in a naval uniform at the Goo Goo Dolls Dance Party in the Stern Show studio – but now he's added director and screenwriter to his resume.

-Jon stopped by this year (for the first time since 2006) and talked to Howard about movie-making, The Daily Show, and surrounding himself with great talent.
+Jon stopped by this morning (for the first time since 2006) and talked to Howard about moviemaking, his longtime TV gig, and surrounding himself with great talent.

 Here are the highlights from Howard's interview with Jon Stewart:

-Jon has been the host of the Daily Show for fifteen years and he credits his success with finding a format that fit his personality.
-He tried fitting into the Letterman/Carson role on other shows that didn't work out.
+Jon has been the host of "The Daily Show" for 15 years and he credits his success with finding a format that fit his personality.
+He tried fitting into the Letterman/Carson role on other shows but that didn't work out.